Here’s the fact:

 Mighty Networks customization

-Mighty Networks also have all these features.
+Mighty Networks has all these features too.

-Additionally, Mighty Networks offers term editing functionality.
 This feature allows you to customize the names of groups, spaces, events, and members.

 svg%3E